National Science Foundation Network: Acceptable use policy

 To ensure that NSF support was used appropriately, NSF developed the NSFNET Acceptable Use Policy (AUP) that outlined in broad terms the uses of NSFNET that were and were not allowed.
-The AUP was revised several times to make it clearer and to allow the broadest possible use of NSFNET, consistent with Congress' wishes as expressed in the appropriations act.
+The AUP was revised several times to make it clearer and to allow the broadest possible use of NSFNET, consistent with Congress' wishes as expressed in the authorization act.

 A notable feature of the AUP is that it cites acceptable uses of the network that are not directly related to who or what type of organization is making that use.
 Use from for-profit organizations is acceptable when it is in support of open research and education.
 Additionally, some uses, such as fundraising, advertising, public relations activities, extensive personal or private use, for-profit consulting, and all illegal activities were never acceptable, even when that use is by a non-profit college, university, K-12 school, or library.
 While these AUP provisions seem reasonable, in some specific cases, they often proved difficult to interpret and enforce.
 NSF did not monitor the content of traffic that was sent over NSFNET or actively police the use of the network.
 Further, NSF did not require Merit or the regional networks to do so.
 NSF, Merit, and the regional networks did investigate possible cases of inappropriate use, when such use was brought to their attention.

 An example may help to illustrate the problem.
 Is it acceptable for a parent to exchange e-mail with a child enrolled at a college or university, if that exchange uses the NSFNET backbone?
 It would be acceptable, if the subject of the e-mail was the student's instruction or a research project.
 Even if the subject was not instruction or research, the e-mail still might be acceptable as private or personal business as long as the use was not extensive.